-In this guide, we’ll go talk about the best hardwood floor vacuum and mop tool, as well as how you to shop for one.
+In this guide, we’ll talk about the best hardwood floor vacuum and mop tool as well as how to shop for one.
 This buying guide is all you need to make the right purchase decision.

-Buying Guide of the Best Hardwood Floor Vacuum and Mop
+Buying Guide for the Best Hardwood Floor Vacuum and Mop

 Most people don’t give floor maintenance a second thought.
-After all, a quick vacuuming and mopping will pick all of the dirt off of your floors, right?
-Though this may be true, if you have hardwood floors in your home, you actually might be causing more damage than you think.
+After all, a quick vacuuming and mopping will clean all the dirt off of your floors, right?
+Although this may be true, if you have hardwood floors in your home, you actually might be causing more damage than you think.

 Vacuum and mop combo tools are great for hardwood floors, simply due to their ability to perform both wet- and dry-cleaning tasks with just one tool.
 Plus, many of the top vacuum and mop models are designed specifically to do so without leaving gashes in floorboards.

 Please continue scrolling through this guide if you’re interested in finding the best hardwood floor vacuum and mop for your home.

 Our Recommended Vacuum Hardwood Floor Vacuums and Mop for 2021

 - Our Recommended Vacuum Hardwood Floor Vacuums and Mop for 2021

 - 5) Hoover FloorMate FH40160PC Wet/Dry Vacuum